arthurbicego/ada-santander-coders-01/README.md

 ### Grocery Store Project

-This project creates a grocery store program that allows users to create, edit, delete, search for products, and make purchases.
+This project is a grocery store software that allows users to create, edit, delete, search for products, and do purchases.
 Product data is saved in a .txt file.

 - [Statement](#statement)